muldjord/occurity/README.md

 $ sudo apt install gawk wget git diffstat unzip texinfo gcc build-essential chrpath socat cpio python3 python3-pip python3-pexpect xz-utils debianutils iputils-ping python3-git python3-jinja2 python3-subunit zstd liblz4-tool file locales libacl1
 $ sudo locale-gen en_US.UTF-8
 ```

+If some or more of these packages do not exist on your system they might be different for your specific version of Ubuntu.
+Please read the [official Yocto documentation](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html) if that is the case.

 ### Setting up Yocto
 Run the following commands to clone Yocto and the required layers.
 The `source` command sets up the environment required for building the image.
 If you wish to rebuilt the image later you need to re-run this `source` command in order for the `bitbake` related tools to be available and configured: